html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 }
 {% endhighlight %}

-Prior to this change &mdash; for consistency with the rest of the attributes on the DOM Object in Chrome &mdash; you would have had to create the new property on every instance, which for every `HTMLDivElement` on the page would be very in-efficient.
+Prior to this change &mdash; for consistency with other DOM Attributes in Chrome &mdash; you would have had to create the new property on every instance, which for every `HTMLDivElement` on the page would be very inefficient.

-These changes are important for consistency, standardization of the web platform and performance, yet they can cause some issues for developers.
+These changes are important for consistency, performance and standardization of the web platform, yet they can cause some issues for developers.
 If you were relying on this behavior because of legacy compatibility between Chrome and WebKit we encourage you to check your site and see the summary of changes below.

-## Summary of Changes
+## Summary of changes

-### Using `hasOwnProprery` on a DOM Object instance will now return `false`
+### Using `hasOwnProperty` on a DOM Object instance will now return `false`

 Sometimes developers will use `hasOwnProperty` to check for presence of an attribute on an object.
 This will no longer work as [per the spec](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.4.5) because DOM attributes are now part of the prototype chain and `hasOwnProperty` only inspects the current objects to see if it is defined on it.